mehdilaruelle/hcp-vault-tfc-init/README.md

 1. A [GitLab repository and push this repository](https://gitlab.com/)
 2. In **Terraform Cloud**, create a [VCS Providers](https://developer.hashicorp.com/terraform/cloud-docs/vcs) where your GitLab repository is hosted.
 3. Create a [Terraform Cloud Workspace](https://app.terraform.io/) with a `Execution Mode` to `Remote` and **connected to your previous Gitlab Repository**.
+4. Update the file `backend.tf` in the `remote` section with your organization name and the workspace name create before.
-4. Configure the variables bellow.
+5. Configure the variables bellow.

 ### Terraform Workspaces variables